September 24, 2019

 Pronto’s location is convenient as a walking or bicycling destination from the nearby paved Parkway trails at Corby Pond or the sidewalks along historic Ashland Avenue and Noyes Boulevard.
 If you get hungry while you’re enjoying any of those activities, there’s a menu of salads, sandwiches and sweet treats.
 Note: A second Pronto Café location is available at East Hills Shopping Center for added energy and clarity while you’re finding your new favorite things in the mall.

 And who doesn’t want a mini-trip to Paris for a cappuccino once in a while?
-Find it at Brioche, a French bakery led by Chef Vincent Daunay, a known name in gourmet local cooking.
+Find it at Brioche, a French bakery in downtown St. Joseph.
 For coffee and fresh crepes, surrounded by eclectic and whimsical French-inspired décor, Brioche is an open door.
 Or a passport, if you use your imagination.

 Now go pull up a chair at one of our local coffee shops and get yourself some caffeine.
 Which pretty much means you’re our new neighbor and friend, no matter where you’re from.